 - at the time this income is received in Singapore, the highest rate of tax of a similar character to income tax levied under the law of the territory from which income is received on any gains or profits from any trade or business carried on by any company in that territory at that time is not less than 15 per cent.

-In the case of dividends paid by a company resident in a territory from which the dividends are received, the 'subject to tax' condition in point (a) above is considered met where tax is paid in that territory by such company in respect of its income out of which the dividends are paid (i.e., underlying tax) or tax is paid on the dividends in that territory from which the dividends are received (including withholding tax).
+In the case of dividends paid by a company resident in a territory from which the dividends are received, the 'subject to tax' condition in point (a) above is considered met where tax is paid in that territory by the company in respect of its income out of which the dividends are paid (i.e., underlying tax) or tax is paid on the dividends in that territory from which the dividends are received (including withholding tax).

-In addition, as a concession, the subject to tax condition would be considered met for specified foreign income that is exempt from tax in the foreign jurisdiction from which the specified foreign income is received if the exemption is resulting from a tax incentive granted by the foreign jurisdiction for carrying out substantive business activities in that jurisdiction.
-Generally, substantive business activities refer to business activities that are carried out through staff with certain expertise and actual expenditure is incurred to carry out the activities.
+In addition, as a concession, the subject to tax condition would be considered met for specified foreign income that is exempt from tax in the foreign jurisdiction from which the specified foreign income is received if the exemption results from a tax incentive granted by the foreign jurisdiction for carrying out substantive business activities in that jurisdiction.
+Generally, substantive business activities refer to business activities that are carried out through staff with certain expertise, and actual expenditure is incurred to carry out the activities.

 The IRAS has also announced that if the conditions for exemption of specified foreign income described above are not met, the IRAS may nevertheless consider granting an exemption on the income received by resident taxpayers on a case-by-case basis under certain specified scenarios and subject to certain conditions being met.

-Singapore has also implemented various tax incentives (such as tax exemption of international shipping profits, a concessionary tax rate for finance and treasury centres, a concessionary tax rate for global trading companies and a concessionary tax rate for financial sector incentive companies), to attract foreign investment and promote certain sectors.
-To qualify for these incentives, substantive economic activities must generally be carried out in Singapore, including meeting certain targets and thresholds for minimum business spending requirements and minimum number of employees to be employed in Singapore.
+Singapore has also implemented various tax incentives (such as tax exemption of international shipping profits, a concessionary tax rate for finance and treasury centres, a concessionary tax rate for global trading companies, and a concessionary tax rate for financial sector incentive companies) to attract foreign investment and promote certain sectors.
+To qualify for these incentives, substantive economic activities must generally be carried out in Singapore, including meeting certain targets and thresholds for minimum business spending requirements and a minimum number of employees to be employed in Singapore.

 Singapore does not have any thin capitalisation rules in place under the ITA.
-However, in order for interest and certain other borrowing costs to be tax-deductible, this expenditure should be incurred for the production of taxable income, and the relevant financing documents should also clearly state the purpose of the financing.6
+However, in order for interest and certain other borrowing costs to be tax deductible, this expenditure should be incurred for the production of taxable income, and the relevant financing documents should also clearly state the purpose of the financing.6

 ii Common ownership: group structures and intercompany transactions